 Then covered in 14 gauge wire mesh, temporarily held in place with cable ties.

 Wire locked and cable tied in to place.

-I was unable to source a Concorde Oil PSI Gauge as this would have been compatible with the sender unit and after approximately 7 years of searching I am going to give up looking.
-I’m going to replace the sender unit with this brand new British Weston Sender.
+I was unable to source a Concorde Oil PSI Gauge which would have been compatible with the sender unit and after approximately 7 years of searching I am going to give up looking.
+I’m going to replace the original sender unit with this brand new British Weston Sender which was made in Aug 1968!
 This sender is compatible with Weston gauges that I have plenty of stock of and ideal at 0 to 60psi- 24 volt to, which is nice and easy to wire in.